jakelever/pgxmine/README.md

 This is the codebase for the PGxMine project to using text-mining to identify papers for curation into PharmGKB.
 It is a Python3 project that makes use of the Kindred relation classifier along with the PubRunner project to run tools across PubMed and accessible PubMed Central.

+# Viewing the Data

+The data can be viewed through the [Shiny app](http://bionlp.bcgsc.ca/pgxmine/).

 # Software Dependencies

-This project dependends on Kindred, scispacy and PubRunner.
+This project depends on Kindred, scispacy and PubRunner.
 They can be installed as below:

 ```
 pip install kindred pubrunner scispacy